 For another remarkable wildflower scene, why not head to the West Pentire headland in Cornwall?
 In spring and early summer, some clifftop fields erupt in a sea of red poppies.

-Also known as the Polly Joke poppies (after the nearby beach), this wildflower wonder is well worth visiting any time of day.
+Also known as the Polly Joke poppies (after the nearby beach), this wildflower wonder is worth visiting any time of day.
 However, locals particularly recommend the evening, when you can watch the sun dip into the waters of the Atlantic beyond.
 Amongst the poppies, you’ll also notice flecks of golden corn marigolds.

 To visit, try parking in the Polly Joke National Trust car park and following the path up the headland.
 Make sure to stick to the designated paths to protect the poppies and skylarks that nest in them.
-And if you want to see some poppies but Cornwall’s a bit far, why not check out the fields in Yorkshire, which are also famous for their fiery blooms?

 -

-United Kingdom | 3 nights | Accommodation Included
+United Kingdom | 5 nights

 Final thoughts…